If you came directly to this page you may wish to read an introduction to this section first.

 In 1541 Michelangelo completed a fresco depicting the Last Judgement in Cappella Sistina which was commissioned him by Pope Paul III Farnese.
 In 1547 the Pope appointed Cardinal Ranuccio Farnese Abbot of Farfa and this explains the choice of the subject.
-It was very popular in Orthodox churches where it was placed so that the faithful would see it on their way out of the building (you may wish to see that at the Monastery of Agios Nikolaos Anapafsas in Greece), but less so in Catholic ones.
-The purpose of the painting is clearly stated: Ut depicta vides aderit sic iudicis atrox ira malis premii gratia mera bonis (The wrath of God towards the sinner and his benevolence towards the good will occur as you see them painted here).
+It was very popular in Orthodox churches where it was placed so that the faithful would see it on their way out of the building (you may wish to see that at the Meteora Monastery of Agios Nikolaos Anapafsas), but less so in Catholic ones.
+The purpose of the painting is clearly stated: Ut depicta vides aderit sic iudicis atrox ira malis premii gratia mera bonis (The wrath of God towards the sinner and his benevolence towards the good will occur exactly as you see them painted here).
 The influence of Michelangelo is visible in the work of van der Broek.
 Perhaps because he was not too familiar with the fresco technique his Last Judgement is a gigantic oil painting.
 He worked at Florence, Perugia and Rome.

 Interior: (left) a prophet; (right) ceiling of the apse with the symbol of the Abbey